salunkheketki19/Web-Development-Project/README.md

-What does this project do?

-This project uploads a user-provided file to AWS S3 and DynamoDB using AWS Lambda.
+The project uploads a user-provided file to AWS S3 and DynamoDB using AWS Lambda.
 When a file is inserted into DynamoDB, this event triggers another Lambda function.
 This secondary function creates a modified copy of the file, uploads the new version to S3, and updates the corresponding DynamoDB record with details of the modifications.

 ## How to Run